Biden stays out of sight while Trump runs a MAGA victory lap, both sending a message

 “We worked long and hard to get this done,” Trump said of the wall.
 “They said it couldn’t be done, and we got it done.”

-His speech veered between “Make American Great Again” greatest hits and attempts to address the Capitol assault and the possibility that he may be punished for it in Congress, with asides on the pandemic and the actions taken by major technology companies such as Twitter to mute him.
+His speech veered between “Make America Great Again” greatest hits and attempts to address the Capitol assault and the possibility that he may be punished for it in Congress, with asides on the pandemic and the actions taken by major technology companies such as Twitter to mute him.

 “Now is the time for our nation to heal, and it’s time for peace and for calm,” Trump said.
 “Respect for law enforcement and the great people within law enforcement — so many are here — is the foundation of the MAGA agenda,” he said.
 “We’re a nation of law, and we’re a nation of order.”